Getting Started on Magic-League

 Once registration for a tournament has closed, the judge running the tournament will start the first round of the tournament.
-There will be an announcement posted in chats, along with the pairings for the round on the Magic-League homepage.
-When this announcement is made, you should first make contact with your opponent to set up a room to play in.
+There will be an announcement posted in chat on Cockatrice, along with the pairings for the round on the Magic-League homepage.
+When this announcement is made, you should meet with your opponent to set up a room to play in.
 Either player can create the room, but it is preferred that you tick the options “Spectators can watch” and “Spectators can chat”, as this makes it easy for judges to keep an eye on your game and provide assistance if necessary.

 Once Your Match is Complete

 Once you have completed your match, refresh the home page.
 There will be a panel in the middle of the page where you can enter the results of your match between you and your opponent.
 There will also be a link for you to drop from the tournament if you wish.

 Magic-League also allows players to play single 'ranked' matches with their opponents.
 These are informally referred to as 'league' matches.

 A player may advertise in the Magic-League chat that they are looking for a league match of a certain format (for example, a 'modern league match').
 If you wish to participate in a singles match with your opponent, first contact them via private message and mention that you are interested in playing.
 To challenge a player, click on the Single Matches link on the home page (which is in the top-right corner):